Take an extinct volcano, an Old Town straight from medieval times, and elegant Georgian townhouses.

 Get on your bike

 Childhood home of cycle champ Sir Chris Hoy, Edinburgh has a wide network of safe cycle routes.
 Pedal from the city centre for a picnic on the beach at Portobello.
 Or chase the Water of Leith, a 12-mile stretch that could easily be in the middle of the countryside.
-Look out for heron, kingfishers and the pubs of Stockbridge on the way.
+Don't forget to look out for heron, kingfishers and the pubs of Stockbridge on the way.

 Play a round